Jeremylinardatos/IS477git/README.md

 Lastly, we look at our wind dataset quality.
 If there is a dataset that we have the least concerns with in terms of trustworthiness, it’s this one.
 There is a plethora of information provided by NOAA and the Great Lakes Environmental Research Laboratory regarding recording and collection processes, so believe this data to be accurate.
 Now, in terms of formatting, this data presents the largest concern.
 The data is provided in an .avg file, which is not a real file type, but rather reflective of the fact that the data is a collection of daily averages.
 Information is provided regarding attributes, albeit limited, but it is useful in the quality of data.
 Some overall summary statistics are also provided, but they are not relevant for our work, and further, they will present a problem later in terms of our cleaning.
 We also have some concerns regarding the recording of the data.
 While we believe the data to be entirely accurate, as extensive information is provided regarding the collection process, we do notice that there are days that have a strange amount of records used to calculate a daily average.
 There doesn’t seem to be an explanation nor an obvious pattern for this inconsistency.
 Lastly, consistency and timeliness.
 We’ve already discussed some potential consistency issues with the number of observations used to record daily averages, but outside of this no rules are violated and no issues present themselves.
 Timeliness is not a concern, this data was promptly updated, and once again is from last year, so we don't have real concerns with it changing.
 The data for daily averages was calculated (for most days) using an aggregate average of observations recorded every two minutes.
 However, one last inconsistency we found after manually going through old data, is that there is some rollover.
 Data for 2 minute averages (which is ultimately what is used to calculate daily averages) begins recording at 11:52 P.M. the day prior to recording and ends at 11:50 P.M. on the day of recording.
 For example, if the observed day is May 1, 2026, data for that day will begin recording at 11:52 PM April 30 and end recording at 11:50 PM May 1.
 This is a bit odd as we are including data from a previous day in our overall daily recording, but in the grand scheme of things, and considering this is a consistent recording process, this isn’t a huge concern, just something to be aware of.

-<h1>Data Cleaning:<h1></h1>
+<h2>Data Cleaning:<h2></h2>

 As expected, all of our datasets had to go through some type of cleaning in order to make it fit for use and ready to integrate with each of the other datasets.

-Home run dataset (Baseball Savant Statcast): Prior to even doing any cleaning work, we needed to use pybaseball to import our data properly and verify integrity using SHA-256.
+<h3>Home run dataset (Baseball Savant Statcast):<h3></h3> Prior to even doing any cleaning work, we needed to use pybaseball to import our data properly and verify integrity using SHA-256.
 Within our larger imported dataset, we filtered down to just home runs hit in Wrigley Field.
 We also had to reconfigure the column representing player names to format it in a merge friendly way.
 This dataset included extensive information about home runs hit in Wigley Field during the 2025 regular season.
-118 attributes were provided for each home run hit, however, for our analysis we filtered down to only 6 attributes: game_date player_name launch_speed
+118 attributes were provided for each home run hit, however, for our analysis we filtered down to only 6 attributes:
+game_date
+player_name
+launch_speed